Climate Change and Its Impacts

 Water is essential for human life, economic activity, and environmental stability.
-But, rising demand and reduced supply threatens access to water for billions.
-It affects the people across the globe – from arid deserts in Africa to rural villages in South Asia, and even the developed cities that face periodic droughts.
+However, its rising demand and reduced supply threatens access to water for billions of people across the globe – even in the developed cities that face periodic droughts.

 What Is Water Scarcity in 2026?